How to Change a Urinary Drainage Bag

 Hollister InView Extra Male External CatheterFeatures and Benefits of a Condom Catheter

-A condom catheter provides an alternative to incontinence pads for men and can offer an improved quality of life.
-For various reasons, many men find that condom catheters offer several benefits over the traditional intermittent catheter.
+A male external catheter provides an alternative to incontinence pads for men and can offer an improved quality of life.
+For various reasons, many men find that condom catheters offer several benefits over traditional intermittent catheters.

 Comfort